taspeotis/DotLessBuildTasksDotNet/README.md

 DotLessBuildTasksDotNet will run before your project builds and compile each `.less` file into a `.css` file.
 They are not automatically added to your project, you'll need to do that yourself.

-`LessCompiler` allows you to specify the `dotless` compiler executable.
-If this isn't specified then the executable is assumed to be `dotless.1.4.0.0\tool\dotless.compiler.exe` (found inside the NuGet `packages` folder).

 ## Miscellaney

-If you're using a source control system that can be sensitive to line endings (e.g. Git with `text=auto`) then consider ignoring the output files. `dotless` has been observed to output files with `\n` instead of `\r\n\`.
+If you're using a source control system then consider ignoring the output files.

-> If you're using Git and can isolate the output files to one directory (e.g. `MyProject\Less`) then you can quickly ignore all `.css` files by creating a `.gitignore` file in the one directory with the following contents:
+> If you're using Git and can isolate the output files to one directory (e.g. `MyProject\Less`) then you can quickly ignore all `.css` files by creating a `.gitignore` file in that directory with the following contents:
 >
 >     *.css